 Family Doctor Enrollment in Ontario

-- You agree to see your family doctor as the first point of contact for non-emergency health issues.
+- You agree to see your family doctor first for non-emergency issues.

-- Your doctor commits to providing comprehensive primary care services.
+- Your doctor commits to providing comprehensive primary care.

-- The doctor receives additional funding to manage your overall health care.
+- The doctor receives extra funding to manage your overall care.

 - Continuity of care